 If something happens, whether good or bad, we make it easy for you to tell us.
 Our team is continuously improving our standards, and your feedback is essential to keep our standards relevant as our technology evolves.
 Please rate your experience at the end of each trip or delivery.
 Honest feedback helps ensure that everyone is accountable for their behaviour.
 This accountability helps create a respectful, safe environment.
 And if something happens—such as a traffic accident—and you want to report it, you can tap Help in the app or visit help.turvy.com so that our Support team can follow up.
 In case of an emergency or if you find yourself in immediate danger, alert your local authorities or emergency services before notifying Turvy.

 Drivers and riders can give and receive ratings and feedback on how the trip went.
 This feedback system improves accountability and helps create a respectful, safe and transparent environment.
-Drivers can see their current rating in the app.
+Drivers can see their current ratings in the app.
 Riders can see their rating displayed under their name by opening the app and touching the menu.

-Suppose you’re a driver and lose access to your Turvy account for low ratings.
-In that case, you may have the opportunity to get back on the road if you meet eligibility requirements and provide proof that you’ve successfully taken a quality improvement course offered by third-party experts.
-Check with the Turvy Support team or go to help.turvy.com to find out more.
+Suppose you're a driver and lose access to your Turvy account for low ratings.
+In that case, you may have the opportunity to get back on the road if you meet eligibility requirements and provide proof that you've successfully taken a quality improvement course offered by third-party experts.
+Check with the Turvy Support team or help.turvy.com to find out more.